Government Zamindar College, Gujrat

 Government Zamindar College, Gujrat is a government college located in the Gujrat District of Punjab, Pakistan.
 The college also offers postgraduate courses.

 History

-It was founded as Cold Stream Zamindar School by Nawab Sir Fazal Ali.
-In 1938, it was upgraded into a college.
+It was founded as Cold Stream Zamindar School by Nawab Sir Fazal Ali Khan, grandfather of Nawabzada Ghazanfar Ali Gul and Nawabzada Mazhar Ali.
+In 1936, it was upgraded into a college.

+Zamindar College's mosque

+The mosque's foundation was laid by then governor of West Pakistan, Sardar Abdur Rab Nishtar, in 1950.
+The mosque, modeled after Lahore's historic Badshahi Masjid, features a main hall measuring 120 by 67 feet.

+In 2011, during renovation a dome collapsed which led the Government of Punjab to label the entire college and remaining five domes as hazardous.
+As a result, the college administration ordered their demolition and closed the main hall, following engineering advice regarding potential structural failure.